-Useful links and batch job examples
+Useful links and examples of batch

-migration and note cedar and plato have the same setup except allocation.
-Note
+plato have the same setup except allocation.
+Note changed from computecanada

-Links to Compute Canada login: https://ccdb.computecanada.ca/security/login
+to Compute Canada login: https://ccdb.computecanada.ca/security/login

 Main